robscovell-ts/blog/theology/guilt.md

 do with them, so someone/something must be at fault.

-Scapegoating is _incredibly_ dangerous, especially if it is a mass phenomenon, as we are seeing in the riots in various large cities across the USA at the moment.
-Many of the rioters and/or protesters are somewhat privileged young people rather than genuine black people with genuine grievances.
+Scapegoating is _incredibly_ dangerous, especially if it is a mass phenomenon, for example in Germany in the 1930s and '40s.

 There is nothing new about scapegoating: it is a persistent factor in human nature.
 However, most cultures in most ages have sought to manage personal